The Stones of Stenness

 At the entrance causeway, a human finger bone and a fragment of femur (possibly also human) were among the deposits.
 [3]

 During excavation, the bottom of the ditch kept filling with water.

-This, together with archaeobotanical evidence of aquatic plants [3] suggested the ditch contained water, at least some of the time – a fact that prompted the suggestion that a water-filled ditch was a deliberate element of the design.
+This, together with archaeobotanical evidence of aquatic plants [3] suggested the ditch contained water, at least some of the time.

+This prompted the suggestion that a water-filled ditch was a deliberate element of the design.
 [4]

-While the existence of the ditch is not in doubt, the presence of an external bank remains the subject of debate.
+The Stones of Stenness are regularly described as a classic example of a henge monument.
+Following typology, a henge requires an external ditch and bank.
+But here, while the existence of the ditch is not in doubt, the presence of an external bank remains the subject of debate.

-In the 1770s, the Rev George Barry stated the monument was “formed not, like [the Ring of Brodgar], with a ditch but by a mound of earth, and with stones on the inside.”
+“[F]ormed not, like [the Ring of Brodgar], with a ditch but by a mound of earth, and with stones on the inside.”

+Although he did not detail the “mound of earth”, Barry described the Stones of Stenness as a “semi-circle” – an element common in numerous early accounts of the monument.
 [5]

-Although he did not detail this “mound of earth”, Barry described the Stones of Stenness as a “semi-circle” – an element common in subsequent accounts of the monument.
-In 1848, a raised “circumscribing ring” was noted outside the ditch, but which only survived for “one third of the circumference”.
-[6]

 Lieutenant Thomas' 1848 plan of the Stones of Stenness, showing a bank outside the ditch.